-Salicylic acid is a BHA that exfoliates the skin, clears pores and fights breakouts.
+A BHA that exfoliates the skin, clears pores and fights breakouts.
 It’s best for combination, oily or acne-prone skin.

 Another name for good ol’ vitamin C. It’s a popular antioxidant (think anti-pollution skincare), an anti-inflammatory that can stimulate collagen production, help with UV damage and soothe uneven skin tones.
 Vitamin C can be exfoliating too – be mindful of mixing it with other AHAs and BHAs in a single application as this can irritate the skin.
 Great for all skin types.

 A lesser-known AHA that has antibacterial properties, strengthens collagen and smooths uneven skin tones.
 Again, it’s suitable for all skin types.